 Thousands enroll in program to fight hepatitis C: "This is a silent killer"

-A state program that aims to make hepatitis C treatment affordable and accessible has garnered thousands of users and has inspired a similar federal program.
+A state program that aims to make hepatitis C treatment affordable and accessible has garnered thousands of users and helped inspire a similar federal program.

 According to the Centers for Disease Control and Prevention, more than 2 million people in the United States have hepatitis C, and about 40% of people don't even know they have it, leading to new infections.
 Hepatitis C is spread by through contact with blood from an infected person, according to the CDC, and most people who contract it do so from sharing needles or other equipment used for injecting drugs.
 The virus kills more than 15,000 people every year through complications like liver failure and liver cancer.